yenyang/Recolor/Recolor/LongDescription.md

 ## Donations
 If you want to say thank you with a donation you can do so on Paypal.

+## Note for Asset Creators
+We don't know when official support for the Asset Editor Mesh Import will happen, but. . .
+To best support the Recolor mod, I ask that if you’re designing a building, and if you want that building to have color variations in separate channels for the walls and roofs please use channel0/R for walls and channel1/G for the roof.

 ## Translations
 I am looking for volunteers to help translate the mod into the other languages.
 For those interested please find the project in the crowdin or discord link.
 CSL2:CODEMODS -> mods-wip -> Recolor.
 Also see Crowdin link.